 The conducting of Carlos Kleiber (1930–2004) was, and is, revered.
 The film of his astounding Brahms 2 (1991) is tucked away in my post Conducting from memory, where I have hardly managed to expand the global audience it so deserves.
-So I’m trying again, although the YouTube link comes and goes:
+The YouTube link comes and goes, but you can find it

 * * *